GrahamDumpleton/mod_wsgi/docs/user-guides/quick-installation-guide.rst

 On Linux systems, if Apache has been installed from a package repository, you must have installed the corresponding Apache "dev" package as well.

-For most Linux distributions, the "dev" package for Apache 2.X is "apache2-dev" where the corresponding Apache package was "apache2".
-Some systems however distinguish the "dev" package based on which MPM is used by Apache.
-As such, it may also be called "apache2-worker-dev" or "apache2-prefork-dev".
-If using Apache 2.X, do not mix things up and install "apache-dev" by mistake, which is the "dev" package for Apache 1.3 called just "apache".
+For most Linux distributions, the "dev" package is "apache2-dev" where the corresponding Apache package was "apache2".

 Python Requirements
 -------------------